AlgebraicJulia/AlgebraicRewriting.jl/README.md

 point where a constant API/behavior can be assumed.
 That being said, if this project looks interesting/relevant please contact us and [let us know](https://www.algebraicjulia.org/#contributing)!

+Main development since late 2022 has been in the `compat_varacsets` branch, which can be merged once Julia 1.9 is released and a Catlab PR (for VarACSets) is merged into Catlab.